 I had previously played both casual kitchen sink games and competitively formats like Extended and Modern.
 Playing Commander presented a fun and new challenge which required not only a strong knowledge of the game, but having to learn the new dynamics of politics and multiplayer.

-I’ve written this book as a way to share the knowledge I have discovered in the hopes the reader can take this information, apply it their own Commander games, and make a more enjoyable play experience.
+I’ve written this book as a way to share the knowledge I have discovered in the hopes the reader can take this information, apply it to their own Commander games, and make a more enjoyable play experience.
 It is assumed the reader of this book already has a working knowledge of how to play Magic: The Gathering and knows the basic rules of the Commander format.

 I’ve tried to not name any specific Magic cards in the main section of this book.
 Instead this book will cover the fundamentals of playing Commander with a focus on game mechanics.
 If you’d like to see this theory applied please skip ahead to the end of the book where you can see the cards used in my own constructed Commander decks.